prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/packages/nltk.md

 chunk = ne_chunk(tagged)
 # Each Named Entity is assigned a type; Moscow is identified as a GPE (geopolitical entity)
 chunk #> Tree('S', [Tree('PERSON', [('Donald', 'NNP')]), Tree('PERSON', [('Trump', 'NNP')]), ('met', 'VBD'), Tree('PERSON', [('Vladmir', 'NNP'), ('Putin', 'NNP')]), ('in', 'IN'), Tree('GPE', [('Moscow', 'NNP')]), ('.', '.')])

 # Can you think of a way to clean up the output?
 ```

-`nltk` contains many modules with different functionalities.
+The `nltk` package contains many modules with different functionalities.
 Consult the [NLTK book](http://www.nltk.org/book) as well as other online guides to explore its many uses.